Dharmik1905/plsql-window-functions-ushindi-Victoire/analysis.md

 # Results Analysis

 ## 1) Descriptive (What happened?)
-- The top 20% of customers (top quartile) generated ~X% of total revenue (replace X after running totals).
+- The top 25% of customers (top quartile) generated 83% of total revenue.
 - Monthly totals show higher sales in April and June across Kigali and Rubavu.
 - Product `Coffee Beans 1kg` consistently appears in top products per region/quarter.